EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 ---

+<img width="700" height="700" alt="update SLA" src="https://github.com/user-attachments/assets/40a2a866-c548-42d7-afc0-154470bb9827" />

 - First, click on the SLA plan.

-<img width="700" height="700" alt="update SLA" src="https://github.com/user-attachments/assets/40a2a866-c548-42d7-afc0-154470bb9827" />

 - For the SLA, since this is a very serious issue, we are going to set it to Sev-A.
   - As per the last lab: Sev-A represents the highest priority level, typically reserved for critical issues that severely impact business operations or cause significant disruption.
   - Click update

 <img width="700" height="700" alt="Update Help Topic" src="https://github.com/user-attachments/assets/62f40770-7892-4d04-9035-af1bcc368f2d" />

+- Click on the help topic to update it.
 - Although the end-user was not necessarily wrong in putting "Report a Problem" for the help topic, what more appropriately would fit is Report a Problem / Business Critical Outage".
 Since the entire online baking system is down and no user can access it/ log in.
 - Click update.